SolaceProducts/event-management-agent/README.md

 # Event Management Agent

+The Event Management Agent is a tool used by architects and developers working with Event-Driven Architectures  (EDAs) to discover event streams flowing through an event broker as well as the related broker configuration information.
+The Event Management Agent can be used in two different ways:

 * As a standalone tool that discovers runtime event data from event or message brokers in the runtime to retrieve EDA related data.
 This data can be exported as an AsyncAPI specification for the broker service to document the event flow information and be used with other tools supporting AsyncAPI specifications.